igvteam/juicebox-notebook/README.md

 [![Binder](https://beta.mybinder.org/badge.svg)](https://mybinder.org/v2/gh/igvteam/juicebox-notebook/main?filepath=examples)
 =======

-juicebox-notebook is an module for Jupyter and Colab notesbooks which exposes a python API that enables creation and interaction with a [juicebox.js](https://github.com/igvteam/juicebox.js) instance in a cell.
+juicebox-notebook is a module for Jupyter and Colab notesbooks which exposes a python API that enables creation and interaction with a [juicebox.js](https://github.com/igvteam/juicebox.js) instance in a cell.

 ## Installation